 - Pinch kosher salt

-- For the brownies
+For the chocolate brownies and marshmallow topping

 - 6 ounces semisweet chocolate, roughly chopped